Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 | Custom exercises | Unlimited | Unlimited | Unlimited |

 Strong's lifetime option ($99.99) is the only one-time payment across all three if you plan to use an app permanently.
 Hevy Pro is the most affordable at every price point.
 Bazu Pro is the only tier that adds goals with deadlines — no equivalent in Strong or Hevy at any price.
-Note that Bazu's muscle breakdown with drill-down is available free to all users, not a Pro upgrade — Strong's muscle heatmap is Pro-only, and Hevy has no muscle insight feature at any tier.
+Bazu Pro also uses your training goal to keep progressive overload recommendations in the right rep range — strength, muscle, or endurance — so guidance is not one-size-fits-all.
+Note that Bazu's muscle breakdown with drill-down is available free to all users, not a Pro upgrade — Strong's muscle heatmap is Pro-only, and Hevy's muscle-group distribution chart, while genuinely useful, stays at the muscle-group level and follows Hevy's free-history limits rather than drilling down to individual muscles across your full training history.

 Before going app by app, it's worth naming the criteria that actually affect your training — not just what sounds good in a features list.